qir-alliance/qir-spec/specification/under_development/output_schemas/Labeled.md

 The labeled output schema for asynchronous output emission is the same as the [ordered schema](./Ordered.md) with the following changes:
 - `OUTPUT` records `RESULT`, `BOOL`, `INT`, `DOUBLE`, `TUPLE`, and `ARRAY`,  have a fourth element indicating the label of the record.
-- Generated QIR that intends to produce output that adheres to the labeled schema must include a `labeling_format` attribute in entry-point functions.
-This has the implication that a `METADATA` record specifying the labeling format must be present for each `START`/`END` block.
-For example:
-    - `METADATA\tlabeling_format\tsample_format_name`

 A grammar that defines the structure and valid values for this format is available [here](./Grammars.md#labeled-and-async).